omitogunjesufemi/alx-system_engineering-devops/0x06-regular_expressions/README.md

 `5-beginning_and_end.rb` | A Ruby Script with the regular expression matching exactly  string that starts with h ends with n and can have any single character in between
-`6-phone_number.rb` | A regular expression that must match a 10 digit phone number `7-OMG_WHY_ARE_YOU_SHOUTING.rb` | A regular expression matching only capital letters
+`6-phone_number.rb` | A regular expression that must match a 10 digit phone number `7-OMG_WHY_ARE_YOU_SHOUTING.rb` | A regular expression matching only capital letters `100-textme.rb` | Regexp script for analytic extraction from log